Electoral System

 Electoral System for triennial elections in 2025 and 2028

-At its meeting held 03 August 2023, the Council agreed that the electoral system to be used for the trienniel elections of the Council would remain as the First Past the Post (FPP) system.
-This system of voting was used for the 2019 and 2022 elections.
+At its meeting held 03 August 2023, the Council agreed that the electoral system to be used for the triennial general elections of the Council would be the First Past the Post (FPP) system.

-This decision applies to both the 2025 and 2028 elections and continues in effect until either the Council makes a further resolution on the matter, or a poll of electors is held.
+This decision applied to both the 2025 and 2028 elections and continues in effect until either the Council makes a further resolution on the matter, or a poll of electors is held.